midastruth/files.md/README.md

 - Works offline, Progressive Web Application
 - Local first, you own all your files
 - No telemetry or whatsoever - truly Open Source
-- Radically simple code
+- Radically simple code.
+Web app is just a few `.js` files
 - Portable, no build systems, just open `web/index.html`
+- Out of the box synchronization
 - The server is just one binary
-- Out of the box synchronization
+- You can set up the server inside your protected network in seconds
 - Telegram Bot as an on-the-go entry point to your files

 ## Are there enough features?
 Enough to do the real work.